carew/carew/README.md

     Useful for referencing assets.
 Must always be followed by a slash, e.g.:
     `{{ relativeRoot }}/main.css`.

+  Filenames that follow the `index.$format.twig` naming scheme will get compiled to an `index.$format` file.

 * **posts:** Markdown files representing blog posts.
 Must be in the format of `YYYY-mm-dd-slug.md`, e.g. `2012-09-20-like-a-hacker.md`.
 Each one must begin with a YAML front matter.
 Here is a sample blog post: